kanehekili/YoutubeDownloader/README.md

  * 2021-11 Prepare for debian .deb
  * 2022-02 Update install.sh(thanks to @fischer-felix) + Deb improvements
  * 2022-05 Created deb version for jammy(Ubuntu 22.04)
+ * 2022-10 Updated regex for new progress in yt-dlp